 Skip to content

-October 2023 Update: On October 6, 2023, DEA and HHS announced the second temporary extension of flexibilities around telemedicine prescribing of controlled substances from the COVID-19 public health emergency (PHE).
+On October 6, 2023, the DEA (Drug Enforcement Agency) and HHS (Department of Health and Human Services) announced the continuation of temporary extension of flexibilities around telemedicine prescribing of controlled substances from the COVID-19 public health emergency (PHE).
 This additional extension will allow time for the DEA to comprehensively review and incorporate the more than 38,000 comments received on the two companion proposed rules they released in March 2023, detailed below.

 The emergency flexibilities will be extended in full until December 31, 2024.
 These flexibilities include: